 Over the last six months I’ve installed, used, tested, and removed countless plugins from my blog.
 At this point in my blogging life, I have it pretty narrowed down to what plugins I need to keep using-and I haven’t added a new one in a little while because I’m quite happy with how it’s running.
 So, today I’d like to share with you my list of favorite WordPress plugins in hopes that those of you using WordPress may find a new one to love and use, and those of you who aren’t on hosted WordPress can see if these plugins make it worth it for you to make the switch or not.

 If there’s one WordPress plugin I can recommend above all others, it’s Yoast SEO.
-One of the most confusing things when I first started paying attention to blogging was SEO, and the Yoast plugin makes it SO much easier to understand and prioritize.
+One of the most confusing things when I first started paying attention to blogging was SEO, and the Yoast plugin makes it so much easier to understand and prioritize.
 Not only does it add a fully-functional SEO sitemap to your site to help indexing and searching, but it also adds it’s lovely little plugin to the bottom of every post to help you optimize your SEO presence on each and every post.
-SEO can be hard to master, so you might want to contact some SEO Services London for some help on optimising your blog!
-You don’t even need to just use SEO to help you with your blog.
-SEO can be a great help for businesses.
-So if you have a business that you are trying to get to the top online, then there are plenty of things that you can use to help you.
+SEO can be hard to master, so you might want to contact some SEO Services London as well for some help on optimising your blog!
+There is no doubt that SEO can be a great help for businesses.
+So if you have a business that you are trying to get to the top online, there are plenty of things that you can use to help you, although keeping it local is beneficial.
 You might be asking what is local seo?
 But if you just do some quick research, you’ll find the answer that you are looking for.